-What is the most common reason a nurse gets disciplined by a board of nursing?
+What is the most common reason a nurse gets disciplined by the board of nursing?
 In my mind, all discipline stems from clinical and behavioral categories.
-Let’s kind of break down each one.
-Regarding getting in trouble for a clinical incident, any deviation from the standard of care, practicing outside of scope, missed medication, documentation errors, and patient abuse.
-Those are probably the five most common ways to get in trouble clinically.
-One thing to remember when a complaint is filed, and in the case of a clinical complaint, it will be from the patient, the patient’s family, a coworker, or the employer.
+Let’s break down each one.
+Regarding getting in trouble for a clinical incident, any deviation from the standard of care, practicing outside of scope, missed medication, documentation errors, and patient abuse are to be considered.
+Those are probably the five most common ways to get into trouble clinically.
+Remember that when a complaint is filed, it will come from the patient, the patient’s family, a coworker, or the employer.
 They’ll come from one of those four sources.

 What Will Happen If the Board Gets Their Complaint?

 And in that case, what will happen is the board will get their complaint, and then they’ll send notice to the nurse.
 And then, they’ll likely simultaneously subpoena the employment file from the nurse’s employer along with subpoenaing any patient records that would be a part of the investigation.
 One thing to keep in mind, and this is general.
 It goes for the process for almost all the states.
 It can vary from state to state, but this is the general process.
 The board will likely send a subpoena to your employer.
 Many times, if a nurse is dismissed from a position due to a clinical incident, they get a new job.
 When they put that new job down on the questionnaire the board wants from the nurse, they’re likely to send a subpoena to your new employer.